-You don’t have to have ‘awful teeth’ to warrant a cosmetic correction and you don’t need to spend a fortune to achieve that either.
+You don’t have to have ‘awful teeth’ to warrant a cosmetic dentistry treatment, and you don’t need to spend a fortune to achieve that either.

 The cause of poor smile aesthetics.

 Poor dental smile aesthetics caused by gappy, crowded, misaligned or badly shaped teeth will not be improved by changing their colour.

 In many cases, such as in the photographs below, the poor aesthetics are a combination of relatively minor issues.
 In the case presented they are:

 - Poor dental hygiene/yellow plaque/ tartar showing around front teeth.

 - Small gaps (‘black areas’) between the two fronts 1st incisor and the right 1st & 2nd incisor teeth.